bradleyeckert/ok/doc/notes.md

 The intended FLASH_BLOCK_SIZE of 1024, if it works, would have a transmission time of 3.5 ms at 3MBPS.
 Still not bad, and compatible with a CH343.

+### Actual USB UARTs

+The default mode is 115200,N,8,1.
+Results with various USB UARTs:

+- VCP on the NUCLEO-H753ZI board: OKAY.
+- TTL-232RG-VSW3V3-WE: OKAY.
+- CH343: BAD!

+Transmitted data from the CH343 did not make it to the USART3 receiver intact (dropped character or bad bit).
+The problem could be fixed with `verbose_bci verbose!` which slows down communication by dumping it to the terminal.
+Changing to 115200,N,8,2 (more stop bits) did not fix it.
+Switching to a different CH343 did not fix it.

+A quick UART ping test from the keyboard of a terminal is ^T^J.

 ## Key management

 `ok` should be able to use a proxy, or be a proxy, to manage keys.
 Each target has a firmware key and an access key.